 - Normal turnaround time is two to four weeks.
 However, we cannot guarantee that orders can be fulfilled within that time period.
 Photocopy orders over 200 pages may take four to six weeks.

-Images (click here for instructions to submit order)
+Images (click here for instructions to order online)

 You can see a small sample of our photographs in the Bentley Image Bank.
-These images can be downloaded.
+These images can be downloaded for free by using the “Download” option at the top left of the photo’s page.

 For reproduction of other images, please check the price chart for sizes and pricing.
 Prices for reproductions vary.
 Reproductions of Albert Kahn architectural drawings require permission from Kahn Associates; please contact Reference staff at email@example.com to obtain forms for ordering and permission.